-- Automated remediation provides automated workflow to remediate inappropriate access and policy violations using immediate, real-time execution of provisioning or de-provisioning requests. - Role provisioning enables you to provision user access to data, applications, and systems based on roles defined within IdentityIQ. - Policy checking for access changes incorporates compliance and risk management by analyzing new user requests and role changes against defined policy within IdentityIQ. - Bulk Re-provisioning of modified roles enables third party applications to receive requests from IdentityIQ to bulk modify user accounts if roles in IdentityIQ have changed.
+- Automated remediation provides automated workflow to remediate inappropriate access and policy violations using immediate, real-time execution of provisioning or deprovisioning requests. - Role provisioning enables you to provision user access to data, applications, and systems based on roles defined within IdentityIQ. - Policy checking for access changes incorporates compliance and risk management by analyzing new user requests and role changes against defined policy within IdentityIQ. - Bulk reprovisioning of modified roles enables third party applications to receive requests from IdentityIQ to bulk modify user accounts if roles in IdentityIQ have changed.

 Integration requires configuration to both IdentityIQ and the applications with which it is integrating.
 This configuration is highly dependent on the applications and on the environment in which they are running.
-SailPoint provides some integration examples in the integration folder of the installation package.
-As well as documentation in the integration and configuration guide delivered with the product.
+SailPoint provides some integration examples in the integration folder of the installation package, as well as documentation on integration and configuration delivered with the product.